Stachys Byzantina [stak-iss, biz-an-TEE-nuh] is an evergreen herbaceous perennial species from the Lamiaceae family.

 Have you wondered: Is The Lamb’s Ear Plant Poisonous?
 We answer the Myth!

 How to Propagate Stachys Byzantina

-Lamb’s tongue plant self-seed profusely as well as spreads by creeping stems, which develop roots as they move along the ground.
+Lamb’s tongue plant self-seeds profusely as well as spreads by creeping stems, which develop roots as they move along the ground.

 Divide the plant when necessary and experts typically recommend dividing woolly hedge nettle every two to four years.